Pat8998/The-Game-of-the-Death-That-Kills/README.md

  - make the bullets look realistic
  - do things when they collide walls
- - and add multiplayer (currently working on it in another branch)
  - Rework the drawing system to sort the objects accodingly to their position